naninovel/docs/docs/guide/index.md

 Make sure to read [getting started guide](/guide/getting-started.md) when using the engine for the first time.

-If you're looking for a specific topic, try using search bar located at the top-right corner of the website; also, check out the [FAQ](/faq/), where we have answers for some of the frequently asked questions.
+If you're looking for a specific topic, try using search bar located at the website header; also, check out the [FAQ](/faq/), where we have answers for some of the frequently asked questions.
 All the available script commands, supported parameters and usage examples are listed in the [API reference](/api/).
 Feel free to [contact the support](/support/#developer-support) in case you can't find the required information.

 ## Features